CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 {numref}`fig_filter` illustrates a typical case where a single erroneous vector is surrounded by a smooth vector field.
 Since the central estimate is not used in the average, isolated wrong vectors stand out very easily in terms of their $\Delta_{\textrm{avg}}$.

-During this second CMCC optimisation, the search for the maximum is limited to the area eclosed by the red circle.
+During this second CMCC optimization, the search for the maximum is limited to the area enclosed by the red circle.
 If a satisfying maximum correlation is found inside $\mathbf{D}$ it is kept and the surrounding average vectors are immediately updated, as well as each
 $\Delta_{\textrm{avg}}$ lengths.
-If the constrained optimisation does not converge or if the new vector does not have a good enough maximum correlation value, both the old and new vectors are discarded and the average vectors, as well as $\Delta_{\textrm{avg}}$ at the neighbouring locations are updated.
+If the constrained optimization does not converge or if the new vector does not have a good enough maximum correlation value, both the old and new vectors are discarded and the average vectors, as well as $\Delta_{\textrm{avg}}$ at the neighboring locations are updated.

 Although the method described above works in many cases, it sometimes fail when several erroneous vectors are close one to each other.
 This